LukeGrahamLandry/franca/examples/README.md

 > macos / web only

+- maze_game: puzzle game with screens that affect a 3d world
+- life/gui: conway with hashlife
+- circuit/gui: logic gate simulator (demos: a minimal 8 bit cpu from nand gates in my own ugly hdl and can import save files from turingcomplete.game)
 - terminal: minimal terminal emulator that can exec processes and show thier output.
 - chess/gui: play chess against the machine
 - stackie: a clone of https://c50.fingswotidun.com